 In fiscal 2011, an expense of \$2.9 million was recorded in connection with the repurchase of Amtech shares for cash, such shares being those issued in the acquisition of Kingstone.
 The original purchase consideration for the 55% interest in Kingstone included 153,090 shares of Amtech common stock, which contained resale restrictions that precluded the selling shareholders of Kingstone from selling the Amtech shares prior to certain dates.
 According to the Stock Purchase Agreement, the value of the shares at the time of the acquisition was \$4.1 million.
 During the restriction period, the value of the Amtech shares decreased by 70%.
 In September, the Company agreed to amend the original stock purchase agreement.
 In the amendment, we agreed to repurchase the shares for cash in the amount of \$4.1 million, the intended value of the Amtech common stock as stated in the Stock Purchase Agreement.
-The market value of the shares at the date of the Amendment, September 30, 2011, was \$8.00 per share, or a total value of approximately \$1.2 million.
-In accordance with the amendment, we agreed to pay \$2.9 million in excess of market value of those shares in order to protect Amtech's reputation as an acquirer of new technologies and businesses, which amount is recorded as a current expense on a separate line in the Statement of Operations, "Expense Related to Reacquired Shares".
+The market value of the shares at the date of the Amtech common stock as stated in the Stock Purchase Agreement.
+The market value of the shares at the date of the Amtech common stock as stated to pay \$2.9 million in excess of market value of those shares in order to protect Amtech's reputation as an acquirer of new technologies and businesses, which amount is recorded as a current expense on a separate line in the Statement of Operations, "Expense Related to Reacquired Shares".